 • Harsh or inhumane treatment is prohibited

-It does take a bit of extra effort to be a conscious consumer, and the topic of organic fabrics can be a tricky one to wade through, however, after 20 years in the fashion industry, we strongly believe that as more companies move towards organic cotton, communities all over the world will reap the benefits.
+The topic of organic fabrics can be especially tricky to educate yourself on, but after 20 years in the fashion industry, we strongly believe that it's an important topic to learn about.
+We think that as more companies move towards organic cotton, communities all over the world will reap the financial, social, and environmental benefits.